Steps to Break Down Your Data Silos

-The reality for many organizations, whether a smaller nonprofit, a large international advocacy organization or a government agency, is that their data has been living in separate silos for a while.
+The reality for many organizations, whether a smaller nonprofit, a large international advocacy organization or a government agency, is that their data lives in separate silos.
 Tools and channels that house data often do not make it easy to navigate.
 For many organizations, different departments have different data storage requirements and they end up with their data stuck in different platforms.
 Does this sound familiar?

 Many of the tools organizations work closely with were built by different teams with different business models.
 Because of this, they aren’t incentivized to talk to each other, which makes it difficult to see the full picture and make decisions quickly.
 Digging into each analytics platform individually to pull your information to try to tell a cohesive story can be frustrating.
 Some common challenges amongst organizations include: